II-KA/OOPE2-project-work/README.md

-#Coursework for Principles of Object-oriented Programming II, Tampere University spring 2020
+## To be noted

+Apulaiset-package is written by Jorma Laurikkala, lecturer of Tampere University.

 ## Startup